HHS-CyberPatriot/HHS-CyberPatriot/README.md

 # HHS-CyberPatriot
-Scripts and apps written for CyberPatriot by Holmdel High School Team
+Scripts written for use in CyberPatriot by Holmdel High School Team The use of these scripts by any team other than the Holmdel High School Team is prohibited by CyberPatriot X Rules Book 4009 1d